 Basic camp activities may include swimming, canoeing/kayaking, fishing, arts & crafts, horseback riding, archery, and hiking.
 We also have special events like a carnival, luau, talent shows, and a special sibling birthday party for all campers.
 And of course, we also have campfires with s’mores.

 Who can refer a camper?

-Campers are referred by their caseworker, foster parent, adoptive parent, kinship caretaker, guardian ad litem, or CASA worker.
+Campers are referred by their caseworker, foster parent, adoptive parent, bio parents, kinship caretaker, guardian ad litem, or CASA worker.

 What is the fee to attend camp?